Seropi

 SEROPI (세로피, Service Robot Platform Initiative) is a wheel based humanoid robot developed by KITECH (Korea Institute of Industrial Technology).

 Since SEROPI has a human-like shape, it can effectively work within a human-friendly working space for visitor guidance, errand, and guard.
 SEROPI consists of three DOFs (Degree Of Freedom) of the neck, three DOFs of the waist, six DOFs of the two arms, and one DOF of the knee.
 Because of these joint structures, SEROPI can flexibly grip an object on a table or floor with the three fingers and transfer the object to some place.
-It is also self-balancing and move as a quick human walking.
+It is also self-balancing and moves as a quick human walking.
 In the future, SEROPI could be used as a service robot platform equipped with touch sensors such that SEROPI can more safely perform the services like guidance, errand, and guard in a human-interactive environment such as a place of business or an exhibition hall.